 Step 8: Reboot your PC now.

 The recently installed package has now been uninstalled from your system.
-If it was, in fact, causing the Windows 10 stop code Inaccessible Boot Device error, your system must be fixed now!
+If it was causing the Windows 10 stop code Inaccessible Boot Device error, your system must be fixed now!

 Follow the below step-by-step instructions below.